 Degreased surfaces are treated with ‘T-Wash’, which is best brush applied to ensure that all of the surface is evenly coated.
 The ‘T-Wash’ reacts with the galvanizing to form a darkened surface suitable for a paint coating to be applied to.

 The reaction is a visual one and a successful application of T-Wash produces a black surface colouration.
 Where no such colour is observed, further application(s) can be made to ensure that a total reaction takes place.
-Care should be taken to avoid ponding or puddling of the ‘T-Wash’, and any excess should be removed, by washing with water.
+Care should be taken to avoid ponding or puddling of the ‘T-Wash’.
+Remove anny excess, by washing with water.

-The washing down of treated surfaces is not recommended by all manufacturers.
+Not all manufacturers recommend the washing down of surfaces after application.
 Please consult the manufacturers data sheets for their recommendation.

 Washing down with water will mean the surface will require drying before applying the paint coating.
 Not washing down can result in some degree of surface contamination as a residue.
 It is generally recommended by most manufactures that washing with clean water and drying the surface should be carried out.